We just bought a lawnmower for our new house because our awesome manual reel lawnmower couldn’t cut the type of grass we have at our new house.

 It just wasn’t made for our species of grass and would leave a ton of tall blades in our lawn.

 The first thing I did with our new lawnmower, after opening the box, was look for the owner’s manual.

 I wanted to ensure I set up my brand new lawnmower correctly so I wouldn’t cause any damage that would shorten the life of my lawnmower.

 Why?
-Because last time I had a gas lawnmower it died and would have cost more to fix than it would cost to buy a new lawnmower and it was my fault.
-I’ll reveal more later.
+Last time I owned a gas lawnmower it died.
+Repairing it would have cost more than it would cost to buy a new lawnmower.
+The sad part is, I only had myself to blame.

 What I Found In The Owner’s Manual

 When I read through the Owner’s Manual I found some pretty important stuff including safety precautions (you should always read these), how to put my lawnmower together the correct way, how to adjust my lawn mower and a routine or preventative maintenance schedule.

 Due to the fact that I work in a manufacturing environment, the first thing I did was read through the safety manual.
 My job puts a lot of focus on safety and you should do the same around your house.
 You don’t want to hurt yourself and end up needing to use your short or long term disability insurance.
 Or… the worst case, you don’t want to have to use your life insurance.

 Next I read how to put the lawnmower together and how to adjust the settings.
 While the safety and general instructions were important, the last thing I read was the most important to my finances.
 That’s right, the routine or preventative maintenance schedule has the largest potential to have an impact on your finances.